Alerovere/SEAMIS/README.md

-# SEAMIS data analysis tools
+# SEAMIS
-This repository contains the Holocene database for SE Asia, Maldives, India and Sri Lanka and GIA models (ICE5G), and scripts to plot data and models:
+This repository contains the Holocene database for SE Asia, Maldives, India and Sri Lanka and GIA models (ICE5G), and scripts to plot data and models.

+The folder ..\

 The folder ..\Sea level plots contains the file "SEALEVELPLOTS.m" that can be used to plot GIA model outputs and RSL observations in RSL *vs* Time graphs.
 The graphs include symbols for sea level index points, marine and terrestrial limiting points.
 An example of the output is shown below.